IBM-Cloud/onboarding-osb/README.md

     The following privileges are required
     1. If using RMC, you have to be added as a contributor to the service in RMC.
 (Ignore this for Partner Center)
     2. You have to be invited to the IBM Cloud account where the service is being on-boarded
-    3. The broker may be deployed in the on-boarding IBM Cloud account or any other IBM Cloud account - referred to as the "Deployment IBM Cloud account".
-You will need the following access in the  Deployment IBM Cloud Account
+    3. You will need the following access in the  Deployment IBM Cloud Account

         a.
 Writer and Editor access to IBM Container Registry